 There are two forms of ‘doubt’

-Methodical Doubt – the first is the questionable method of denying that something exists or is true simply because it defies a certain stacked provisional knowledge.
+Methodical Doubt – doubt employed as a skulptur mechanism, to slice away disliked observations until one is left with the data set they favored before coming to an argument.
+The first is the questionable method of denying that something exists or is true simply because it defies a certain a priori stacked provisional knowledge.
 This is nothing but a belief expressed in the negative, packaged in such a fashion as to exploit the knowledge that claims to denial are afforded immediate acceptance over claims to the affirmative.
 This is a religious game of manipulating the process of knowledge development into a whipsaw effect supporting a given conclusion set.

 Most fake skeptics define ‘doubt’ as the former and not the latter – and often fail to understand the difference.